mikrdgz/recharge-docs/docs/charges.md

 ## What is a Charge?

 A charge is a placeholder for an upcoming transaction and associated line items.
-The corresponding order (or orders in the case of prepaids) will be created once the charge is successful.
-After successful payment, the first order will be immediately submitted to the external platform if applicable (e.g. Shopify, BigCommerce).
+The corresponding order record (or orders in the case of prepaids) will be created once the charge is successful.
+After successful payment, the first order will be immediately submitted to the external platform if using one of our direct integrations.

 Charges contain the actual amount a customer is charged for a product.